Berlin European UK: History

 Captain Richard "Dick" Twomey, a former British Airways pilot and general manager in Berlin, was the founder and majority owner of Berlin Regional UK, Berlin European's original name.

 Preparations for Berlin Regional's launch were complete in December 1985, following which the airline was legally constituted in 1986.
 Commercial airline operations commenced during April 1987.

 Its initial fleet comprised two BAe Jetstream 31 commuter turboprop planes.
 These featured a reduced seat capacity of 16 (rather than the more usual 19).
 While Berlin Regional employed its own maintenance engineers at Tegel Airport for routine maintenance tasks, East Midlands Airport-based maintenance engineering contractor Field Aviation performed heavy maintenance on Berlin Regional's Jetstreams.

-Both the UK Civil Aviation Authority (CAA) and West Berlin's Allied Air Attachés had licensed Berlin Regional to operate year-round, daily scheduled services from Berlin Tegel to Basle, Brussels, Copenhagen, Friedrichshafen, Geneva and Kiel.
+Both the UK Civil Aviation Authority (CAA) and West Berlin's Allied Air Attachés had licensed Berlin Regional to operate year-round, daily scheduled services from Berlin Tegel to Basel, Brussels, Copenhagen, Friedrichshafen, Geneva and Kiel.
 None of these destinations was served from any West Berlin airport on a regular, scheduled basis at the time of Berlin Regional's application for traffic rights to the relevant authorities.

 In April 1987 Berlin Regional inaugurated its first two scheduled routes from Berlin Tegel to Copenhagen and Geneva.
-Basle and Friedrichshafen joined Berlin Regional's scheduled route network in June 1987.
+Basel and Friedrichshafen joined Berlin Regional's scheduled route network in June 1987.
 Services to Brussels never got off the ground, as a result of US major TWA's subsequent decision to enter the Tegel–Brussels market with a much bigger Boeing 727-100 from July 1987.
-Poor loads to Basle and Geneva forced Berlin Regional to combine these services.
-When Pan Am Express launched a competing Tegel–Basle route in November 1987, Berlin Regional dropped Basle from its schedule.
+Poor loads to Basel and Geneva forced Berlin Regional to combine these services.
+When Pan Am Express launched a competing Tegel–Basel route in November 1987, Berlin Regional dropped Basel from its schedule.
 Like Brussels, Kiel was never served, as a result of Pan Am Express's decision to serve this destination from Tegel itself.
 Ultimately, Copenhagen and Friedrichshafen were Berlin Regional's only surviving scheduled destinations.